Long Preston: Transport

 Long Preston is served by Long Preston railway station, which is on the Leeds to Morecambe Line.

 Education

 Long Preston has a primary school, Long Preston Endowed School, with around 60 pupils attending over a range of seven year groups.

 Media

 Local TV coverage are covered by both BBC North West Tonight and BBC Look North on BBC One & by, ITV Granada Reports and ITV News Calendar on ITV1.

 Long Preston is served by both BBC Radio Lancashire on 95.5 FM and BBC Radio York on 104.3 FM.
 Other radio stations also received are Greatest Hits Radio Yorkshire (formerly Stray FM) on 107.8 FM and community based station, Drystone Radio on 103.5 FM.

 Local newspaper is the Craven Herald & Pioneer.
+Long Preston is the home of audiobook producer Magna Story Sound.

 Notable people

 Former television chef Susan Brookes is a resident of the village.